-Coram International has been contracted by UNICEF Bulgaria to assess the current use of physical, sexual and emotional violence, neglect and peer bullying against children in Bulgaria in the home, schools, communities, and in the justice system.
-The study will make findings in relation to the prevalence of such forms of violence and the perpetrators involved.
-It will pay particular attention to the needs of groups of children who have demographic characteristics (‘risk factors’) that make them more likely to experience violence.
-Lastly the study will examine the state/non-state prevention and response to such violence.
-The study will situate data collection findings within the broader legal and policy context for violence against children in Bulgaria.
-In particular, the findings will be analysed in the context of the introduction of the Child Protection Act in 2000, the approval of the Family Code in 2009 and the National Programme for the Prevention of Violence Against Children in Bulgaria [NPPVACB] 2017.
-The study commenced in 2017 and will be completed in 2019.
+Coram International was contracted by UNICEF Bulgaria to assess the current use of physical, sexual and emotional violence, neglect and peer bullying against children in Bulgaria in the home, schools, communities, and in the justice system.
+The study made findings in relation to the prevalence of such forms of violence and the perpetrators involved.
+It paid particular attention to the needs of groups of children who have demographic characteristics (‘risk factors’) that make them more likely to experience violence.
+Lastly the study examined the capacity of the institutions responsible for the prevention, identification and response to such violence.
+The study situated data collection findings within the broader legal and policy context for violence against children in Bulgaria.
+In particular, the findings were analysed in the context of the introduction of the Child Protection Act in 2000, the approval of the Family Code in 2009 and the National Programme for the Prevention of Violence Against Children in Bulgaria [NPPVACB] 2017.
+The final reports are available via this link.

 Between 2006-2007, Coram International conducted an analysis of youth law and provided technical assistance to the Government Agency for Youth and Sport on the development of a law on youth participation.